 Cybersprint’s platform operates as an automated ethical hacker, continuously mapping your online footprint and searching for risks in known, hidden and fake entry points that could leave your organisation vulnerable to outside interference.
 An extensive range of techniques is integrated in the automated platform.
-Actually it uses the same techniques hackers use in search of online vulnerabilities, only our platform uses Artificial Intelligence and Big Data to work faster and to stay hackers and cybercriminals one step ahead!
+It uses the same techniques hackers use in search of online vulnerabilities, only our platform uses Artificial Intelligence and Big Data to work faster and to stay hackers and cybercriminals one step ahead!
 After entering your brand or organisation name, the platform automatically creates a comprehensive overview of all results, analysed as well as prioritised.
 Enabling you to stay on top of all potential danger and take whatever measures required to prevent your organisation from becoming a victim of cyber crime.
-The platform is suitable for all organisations, from small companies to large corporates, and offers:
+The platform offers:

 - Continuous real-time insight into the entire digital footprint of your organisation

 - Immediate vulnerability detection and automated risk analysis

 - An overview of reviewed and prioritised risks